navis-org/pymaid/docs/source/intro.rst

 Namespace
 =========
-PyMaid is separated into several modules (e.g. core, plotting, etc.).
-It is useful to keep that organisation if you are writing lots of code:
+PyMaid is separated into several modules (e.g. core, plotting, etc.)

 >>> from pymaid import core, pymaid, cluster
 >>> rm = core.CatmaidInstance(server_url, user, pw, token)
 >>> neurons = pymaid.get_neuron('annotation:EXAMPLE')
 >>> clusters = cluster.cluster_by_synapse_placement(neurons)

-If you are going for convenvience, you can also just import the main package - this will flatten the namespace.
+For the most part, you will just import the main package - this will flatten the namespace.
 The following is equivalent to above example:

 >>> import pymaid
 >>> rm = pymaid.CatmaidInstance(server_url, user, pw, token)